 Did you know that BatCat’s workroom is home to many green, leafy, and spiky friends?

 It all started with “Half-Dead Joe” back in 2016.
 When Half-Dead Joe came to us, he had already been through a lot: he spent his childhood on a kitchen table, but was then banished to live outside on a deck.
-When the weather turned, he almost froze to death, and that’s when he when he was brought to live in a sunny spot on our windowsill.
+When the weather turned, he almost froze to death, and that’s when he was brought to live in a sunny spot on our windowsill.
 Since then, he’s been entirely revitalized, and even has a girlfriend now!
 With water, sunshine, and a bit of love, Half-Dead Joe not only began to flourish, but inspired a revolution.
 Plants now line our windowsills, and since they’ve become vital members of BatCat, we figured it was only right to give them a proper introduction.

 The original BatCat plant that came back from the dead!
 We believe he is a Jade plant.
 Half-Dead Joe is fully alive these days, but stays true to his roots (haha get it, roots) and will keep his name, serving as an inspiring reminder that even when you’ve reached a low point or a “half-dead” state, you can still make a come back.